chuckcscccl/rustlr/appendix.md

 A --> a b C d x
 B --> a b C d y
 ```
 This grammar is still LR(0).
+Had we used a right-recursive rule for C,
+it would be LR(1).
 Unfortunately, this example does not mean that we can substitute one LR grammar into another and still get an LR grammar in general.
 The referential transparency breaks easily.
 Consider
 ```
 S --> A | B